TD Garden: Renovations

-Just before the 2018-19 series of pre-season NHL games began for the Bruins at TD Garden, a serious upgrade to the interior overhead lighting of the playing surface had been completed: as with the NHL hockey arenas for the Colorado Avalanche, Dallas Stars, San Jose Sharks and Tampa Bay Lightning, all-new LED-based overhead lighting technology now brilliantly light up Bruins and Celtics home games at TD Garden.

-Before the 2021–22 NHL season, TD Garden had under went more renovations, adding a new jumbotron, along with a new audio system.
-The new jumbrotron, dubbed the "Hub Vision" has capabilities to go over 4K resolution, and it now has the highest resolution of the NHL and NBA.
-The main replay screen sizes are almost double of the old ones, at 18 feet by 32.5 feet wide.
-Unlike the old jumbotron, Hub Vision now has 4 underbelly screens which measure at 6.5 feet tall by 23 feet wide to cater to those sitting in the first few rows.
+Before the 2021–22 NHL season, TD Garden underwent more renovations, adding a new center scoreboard/video screen, along with a new audio system.
+The new "Hub Vision" system is above 4K UHD resolution, and the main replay screen sizes are almost double of the old ones, at 18 feet by 32.5 feet wide.
+The unit also features auxiliary screens beneath to allow court/rinkside viewers to look at the board, which measure at 6.5 feet tall by 23 feet wide to cater to those sitting in the first few rows.
 Above the main boards, are 2 new ring displays.
 Each ring is 3.5 feet tall, and has a circumference of 179 feet.
 Hub Vision only has 2 rings above the main screens, unlike the old jumbotron with 2 at the top, and one at the bottom.
 TD Garden partnered with Clair Global Integration to add Cohesion Series CO10 loudspeakers to help improve the sound system.

-This renovation was an extension of TD Garden’s Legendary Transformation, which was a $100 million dollar investment from the Jeremy Jacobs family.
+This renovation was an extension of TD Garden's Legendary Transformation, which was a $100 million investment from the Jeremy Jacobs family.